-Applications for entry in February 2024 must be made through the UCAS website.
-Please ensure that you refer to the application process guide before making your application through UCAS for this course.
+- Applications for this course must be made through the UCAS website.
+Please search for Physician Associate Studies (Postgraduate MSc) or the course code A300 from within the UCAS Undergraduate course search tool.
+You should ensure that you refer to the application process guide on our website before making your application through UCAS for this course.

 - Train to work as a core member of the medical team and perform physical examinations, take histories, order and interpret diagnostic tests, and recommend therapy.